Today I want to show you what and what not to do when it comes to landing page design for SaaS (Software as a Service).

 And then there’s these buttons, and I really do love this part.
 You can sign up using an existing Google or Microsoft account.
 These are two websites that we’re all aware are safe, and having this option does two things.

 First, it makes it easy for lazy people (like me) to quickly sign up.
 I just click this button, Google grabs the basic details from my account, and I’m signed up to Drift in seconds.
-I wish more SaaS businesses would take advantage of this idea, it’s been around for a while and it makes the sign up process effortless.
+I wish more SaaS businesses would take advantage of this idea.
+It’s been around for a while and it makes the sign up process effortless.

 Second, it conveys a sense of trust.
 Google and Microsoft are trustworthy companies, so if I can sign up using one of my accounts with them, I get the sense that you’re trustworthy too.
+This is a small detail in landing page design that has a big impact.

 Down here they’ve got the “Modern Marketer’s Playbook” which is obviously a lower friction offer.
 If I’m not convinced to sign up for Drift just yet, I want to see some of the features and how it could benefit me.